Kim Kardashian takes stand in Paris trial over 2016 armed robbery, says she thought she was going to be raped and killed

 "It was at the end of the bed, so he grabs my leg and pulls me toward him on the bed so the robe is opened and everything is exposed," Kardashian said.
 "And that was the moment when I thought he would rape me.
 But he ended up tying me up and closed my legs."

-During Tuesday's testimony, Kardashian also told one of the defendants she forgave him after she was read an apology letter in court.
+During Tuesday's testimony, Kardashian also responded directly to one of the defendants after she was read an apology letter in court.

+"I forgive you," Kardashian told Aomar Aït Khedache, the man alleged to be the brains behind the robbery, after his lawyer read a letter to the court sent by his client to the celebrity a year after the robbery, in which he said he was sorry.

 At the central Paris courthouse where the trial is taking place, there was intense security and crowd control measures in place.
 The court opened early to allow journalists and members of the public access ahead of Kardashian's afternoon appearance.